The-Alchemist/cloffle-clojure/HOWTO_SEAFOAM.md

 paths to shrink the inlined method.

 **3. Is it on a cold or deopt path?** Check `relativeFrequency` on the node. `1.0` means every execution; `0.0005` means an uncommon branch.
-Cold still matters: if Graal cannot prove a virtual object in a local is dead at that deopt point, it emits a `CommitAllocationNode` on the deopt path, and the check fails.
+Treat this as a hint about *where to look*, not as a
+verdict: it is a static estimate, so a path marked 0.01 still allocates on every operation if the code deoptimizes into it.
+Rematerializing a virtual object at a deopt point is normal and unavoidable, which is exactly why cold stubs cannot by themselves fail a build.

 **4. Is a count or key behind a phi?** If the value passed through an `if` or `cond->`, its `count` input may be a `ValuePhiNode` rather than a constant `IntegerStamp[3]`.
 Graal then cannot rule out